babase package

 on_app_unsuspend() None[source]

-on_screen_change() None[source]
+on_screen_size_change() None[source]

-Called when screen dimensions or ui-scale changes.
+Called when screen ui-scale changes.

 reset() None[source]